TobikoData/sqlmesh/docs/concepts/audits.md

    price IS NULL
 ```

-In the example above, we defined an audit named `assert_item_price_is_not_null` on the model `sushi.items` to ensure that every sushi item has a price.
-If the query is in a different dialect than the rest of your project, you can specify it here as we did in the example, and SQLGlot will automatically understand how to execute the query.
+In the example, we defined an audit named `assert_item_price_is_not_null` on the model `sushi.items`, ensuring that every sushi item has a price.

+**Note:** If the query is in a different dialect than the rest of your project, you can specify it here as we did in the example, and SQLGlot will automatically understand how to execute the query.

 While the query can technically be on any model or even multiple models, the model specified in the audit definition tells SQLMesh when to run the audit during your pipeline's execution.
-If the query returns any records, it means there may be an issue that requires your attention.
+If the query returns any records, it means there is a potential issue requiring your attention.

-Audits are defined in `.sql` files in an `audit` directory in your SQLMesh project.
-Multiple audits can be defined in a single file, so you can organize them to your liking.

-## Running audits
+## Run an audit
 ### The CLI audit command

-You can execute audits with the `sqlmesh audit` command, as in the following example:
+You can execute audits with the `sqlmesh audit` command as follows:
 ```
 % sqlmesh --path project audit -start 2022-01-01 -end 2022-01-02
 Found 1 audit(s).